Vocals: Page (lead), Trey (backing)

 “Tela” made a handful of live appearances during the first half of 1988 (3/12, 5/21, and 6/20) before Trey turned in his Senior Study that July.
 The excellent 6/20/88 version is more or less the highlight of the entire second set – the band goes through the entire song masterfully, all the way to the end of the fugue.
 This full version of “Tela” lasted through 1988, with its final performance occurring on 8/27/88.
 The song was then shelved, not reappearing until over a year later on 10/22/89, and not without some changes.
 Gone was the danceable, upbeat portion; gone was the mind-screwing atonal fugue.
 All that remained was the sweet, ethereal beauty of the song’s elemental structure, a love song from a lonely, aging colonel to a woman so beautiful he questions her very existence.

-Once a relative rarity, many fans had wondered if we would hear this jewel again.
-The anticipated moment finally arrived over 11 years after the last performance on 11/24/98.
-It seemed only fitting that the blissful "Tela" reemerged in the first set of 12/30/09, which contained five other bust-outs.
+“Tela” was in modest rotation through the mid-90s, but then dropped from the repertoire entirely after 11/24/98.
+Many fans had wondered if we would hear this jewel again.
+After an absence of eleven years and 236 shows, the anticipated moment finally arrived on 12/30/09 in Miami.
+It seemed only fitting that the blissful "Tela" reemerged in a set that contained five other bust-outs.